Are you a beginner photographer who doesn’t want to spend much money on equipment?

 Why is this camera the best?

-There are only two buttons on the camera: one to switch between photo modes (normal photo, selfie mode, double exposure) and one to take pictures.
+There are only two buttons on the camera: one to switch between photo modes (standard photo, selfie mode, double exposure) and one to take pictures.

 That means there’s no fumbling around with settings or the menu; just point and shoot.